-Whether we look at strong price turning points, trends or support and resistance areas, the concept of supply and demand is always at the core of it.
+Whether we look at strong price turning points, trends or support and resistance areas, the concept of supply and demand trading is always at the core of it.
 It can really pay off it you know our 6 tips for supply and demand forex trading.

 A strong uptrend can only exist if buyers outnumber sellers – that’s obvious, right?!
 During a trend, price moves up until enough sellers enter the market to absorb the buy orders.
 The origin of strong bullish trends is called an accumulation or a demand zone.

 Bearish trends are created when sellers outnumber buy orders.
 Then, price falls until a new balance is created and buyers become interested again.
 The origin of a bearish trend wave is called a distribution or a supply zone.

 Supply and demand drives all price discoveries, from local flea markets to international capital markets.
 When a lot of people want to buy a certain item with limited quantity, price will go up until the buying interest matches the items available.
 On the other hand, if no one wants to buy a certain item, the seller has to lower the price until the buyer becomes interested or otherwise there won’t be a transaction.

 The 6 tips for supply and demand trading

 Wyckoff’s “accumulation and distribution” theory describes how trends are created.
 Before a trend starts, price stays in an “accumulation” zone until the “big players” have accumulated their positions and then drive price higher.
 They can’t just swamp the market with their full orders because it would lead to an immediate rally and they weren’t able to get a complete fill, thus reducing their profits.